top of page

 To know yourself beyond the superficiality of the simplistic concepts of names, origin, and occupation is to unlock the secrets of your inner workings, usually reserved for your subconscious mind.
 This knowledge becomes a bridge to understanding others as well, allowing the increase of empathy in a world where social interaction is slowly losing its value.
 How come?
 Simply try to see yourself in other's shoes.
 It may be easier to do so, once you better know who you are.

 Unmask, then your inner self and discover the boundless horizons of your own unfiltered mind.
 Do so not only for yourself but for others as well, if you wish to understand other people as much as you wish to understand yourself.
-You have no idea how vast your inner landscape truly is, as we are, most often than not, limit ourselves, thus restraining our capabilities as well.
+You have no idea how vast your inner landscape truly is, as we are, most often than not, limiting ourselves, thus restraining our capabilities as well.

 Extra Notes